bschmalhofer/otobo-ideas/oracle.md

   - ` docker run -d -it --name oracle_otobo_1  -p 1521:1521 -p 5500:5500 store/oracle/database-enterprise:12.2.0.1-slim`
     - downloading about 1.5 G.
     - keeping the ports used in the image
     - do not bother to keep setup and data in Oracle persistent
+    - takes a bit to start up, check health with `docker ps`

 # Client